 The Ministries of Revenue, Punishments and Works stand out with a greater number of incoming edges and bias towards talent.
-Since positions listed here were those accessible by purchase, it would not be far-fetched to conclude that the three ministries were popular among office purchaser.
+Since positions listed here were those accessible by purchase, it would not be far-fetched to conclude that the three ministries were popular among office purchasers.
 The balancing between virtue and talent is not self-explanatory.
 There has been in China a longstanding debate about whether virtue or talent was more important for official appointments.
 The reason was that the old examinations with their heavy emphasis on the Confucian classics (virtue) were not geared towards solving real-world problems.
 The debate won new urgency in the mid-nineteenth century when office selling proliferated, while socio-economic, environmental and geopolitical crises created new challenges.
 Defenders of office selling argued that to open this path could attract practical talent.
 One example comes from Wang Kaiyun 王闓運 (1833-1916): “Men who obtain office by purchase are one third less than those who obtain office by recommendation for military merit, but their talents and administrative abilities are often better than those of magistrates with regular qualification (zhengtu).
 Therefore, though it is true that office purchase is harmful to politics, the allegation that it is responsible for spoiling bureaucratic ranks is not necessarily true.”
 (See: (Wang, 1983), 165).
 The game designer’s “hidden” bias seems to side with such arguments.
 This may also be expressed in the lower “popularity” (and tilt towards WEAK) of the Ministry of Rites, the old refuge of examination graduates.

 These three tests are limited in scope, but readers can feel free to make more tests using the data.
 In summary, they show that, first, Mandarin Promotions can be used to teach the actual operation of the Qing bureaucracy, albeit only the statutory one.
 Secondly, we can also confidently use the game to understand how the game designer (or game designers, as there were additions in later versions) perceived the Qing bureaucracy of his (their) time.
 We will turn, in the next section, Equal opportunity?, to the question of how the game perceived the idea of meritocracy and equal opportunity, which has been thought of as a guiding principle of the Qing bureaucracy since it first became known in Europe during the seventeenth century.